MTrage/Borg-BackUP-GUI/README.md

 <kbd>

 ## Many Borg users know exactly what they are doing and only need this program to simply create or delete a new Snapshot.
-For all newcomers to Borg, it is advisable to first view a short manual or a video on the subject of Borg.

 ![NEW Snapshot](https://github.com/MTrage/Borg-BackUP-GUI/blob/master/video/New-Snapshot.gif)
 </kbd>